amabdallah/WaM-DaM/docs/Workshop.md

 #####C. Discover available data for a WEAP model in the Tuscaloosa Region, AL [query](https://goo.gl/BCPZoq)
 This query discovers the available data to build a model in the Water and Evaluation and Assessment (WEAP) system for the Tuscaloosa region, Alabama.
 The search is based on a boundary of coordinates for instances in the Tuscaloosa region, Alabama

+Please provide your <a href="https://goo.gl/SLS8vD" target="_blank">feedback</a> to help us understand and then better serve your needs.